← All guides

 Using weights that are too heavy in training

-The wall balls in Open Women are 4kg.
-In Open Men they are 6kg.
-These are not heavy weights.
-If you are practising wall balls with 10kg in training because you want a challenge, you are training the wrong thing.
+The wall balls are 9kg for Open Men and 6kg for Open Women, thrown to a 3m or 2.7m target.
+The ball is not the hard part; doing 100 of them on legs already emptied by the lunges and seven runs is.
+If you practise wall balls with a much heavier ball in training because you want a challenge, you are training the wrong thing.
 You need to be able to do 100 of them when you are already exhausted.
 Train the right weight, at race volume.

 Ignoring the sled